Kharacternyk/pacwall/README.rst

 Install the ``pacwall-git`` `AUR package`_.

 ``pacwall`` doesn't know how to set a wallpaper by itself.
-You should provide it with some shell commands that do it.
+Therefore, ``pacwall`` requires help in the form of shell commands.
 Such commands are called *hook*.
 There are some example hooks for different setups, one of which you should copy to your local config.

 If you use GNOME, run: